Our First 'Discover Troutbeck' Event

 The village shop still sells newspapers, fresh vegetables and essential groceries, just like Sue and Pam Black did for the last 40 years.
 Following on from them, we feel sure that Carly and Gareth's new venture will continue to be at the heart of our village community – and deserves to become widely known as one of the very best village tearooms in the country!

-• For opening hours and more information about our village shop and tearoom, click here
+• For opening hours and more about our village shop and tearoom on this website, click here.

 Our 2013 Garden Trail was held on Spring Bank Holiday, Monday May 27th – which unfortunately turned out to be one of the wettest days of the year!